omoyx/VRC-Event-Creator/README.md

 ## Download
 - Releases: https://github.com/Cynacedia/VRC-Event-Creator/releases
-- The Windows portable `.exe` runs standalone (no Node.js required to run it).
+- The Windows portable `.exe` runs standalone.

 ## Privacy & Data storage
 Your password is not stored.
 Only session tokens are cached.